 “When I am sitting around the IEP table, I listen to the parent’s perspective, the principal’s perspective, the special educator’s perspective and my own perspective,” said Cook.
 “These core topics they are talking about here just hit home for me.”

 The Parent Leadership Learning Party curriculum also meets Goal Seven of the Maryland Early Childhood Family Engagement Framework: Family engagement initiatives should support the development of families as leaders and child advocates.
 Cook believes this particular curriculum is critical for her most important role as a parent of three children, ages five years, three years and nine months.

 “It [the Parent Leadership Learning Party curriculum] will help me as a parent, and it will help me in my position partnering with parents,” said Cook.
 “It is going to help my colleagues as we are sitting around the IEP table or in special education trying to understand and come back to the core that parents do really care, and how can we all work together to make sure everyone is listening to the parent who will be with their child for a lifetime and work to help advocate for their child.”

-Family engagement involves being intentional about partnering with parents, families, libraries, non-profits, businesses, government, and other stakeholders.
-It also involves leadership and advocacy at work, in the community, and at home.
+Family engagement involves being intentional about partnering with parents, families, libraries, non-profits, businesses, government and other stakeholders.
+It also requires leadership and advocacy at work, community and home.